 Renewable energies for fuels:

-François Loos is delighted with the acceleration of the development of biofuels decided by the Prime Minister, an acceleration which he himself has called for since his arrival at the Ministry.
-The Minister specifies that all means will be implemented to reach the new objectives of incorporating biofuels of 5,75% by 2008, 7% by 2010 and 10% by 2015, by operating all of the following levers:
+François Loos is delighted with the acceleration of the development of biofuels decided by the Prime Minister, an acceleration that he himself has called for since his arrival at the Ministry.
+The Minister specifies that all means will be implemented to achieve the new targets for the incorporation of biofuels of 5,75% by 2008, 7% by 2010 and 10% by 2015, by activating all of the following levers:

-- in particular tenders up to 1 tonnes will be launched before the end of 800 to meet the objective of 000% by 2005,
+- in particular calls for tenders for 1 tonnes will be launched before the end of 800 to meet the target of 000% by 2005,

-- the research, within the sectors, of the most promising products by integrating in particular the technological evolutions expected in the medium term,
+- research, within the sectors, for the most promising products by integrating in particular the technological evolutions expected in the medium term,

-- optimization of the tax system to support the development of biofuels following the work of the inter-ministerial expert mission.
+- the optimization of the tax system to support the development of biofuels following the work of the interministerial expertise mission.

-On all of these subjects, François Loos works in concert with Dominique Bussereau, Minister of Agriculture and Fisheries.
+On all of these subjects, François Loos works together with Dominique Bussereau, Minister of Agriculture and Fisheries.

 Renewable energies for heat and electricity:

-For François Loos: "the Government will implement all the means necessary to reach the ambitious objectives fixed by the law of July 13, 2005 on energy and in particular the objectives in matters of energy savings and diversification of sources of energy.
-For France, it is a question of moving between now and 2010:
+For François Loos: “the Government will implement all the necessary means to achieve the ambitious objectives set by the law of July 13, 2005 on energy and in particular the objectives in terms of energy savings and diversification of sources of energy. energy.
+It is for France to pass by 2010:

 • From 11 Mtep to 16,5Mtep for renewable heat;